Hyalto Policies & Agreements

 For additional questions, please contact our team.

 Regular, fully-staffed, support services are available during standard business hours, which are between 8:00 to 17:30 Eastern Time Monday through Friday.
-Support engagement with AirVM staff can be scheduled outside of standard business hours as required by the customer and issue at hand.
+Support engagement with Hyalto staff can be scheduled outside of standard business hours as required by the customer and issue at hand.

 All customers have access to a specialized after-hour support service to address any high-priority support issue which requires immediate attention.
 Critical issues are managed 24/7 for Severity 1 cases.
 See Issue Response Time and Escalation table below for additional detail.

 Reduced operating staff levels are in effect for Canadian Statutory holidays.
-The Customer will be notified 5 business days in advance of any Canadian Statutory holidays occurrence where AirVM will be working in a reduced staff level situation.
+The Customer will be notified 5 business days in advance of any Canadian Statutory holidays occurrence where Hyalto will be working in a reduced staff level situation.

-Except for those periods of time designated as Scheduled Maintenance, Emergency Maintenance or instances where a major 3rd party service provider (e.g. AWS, ISP …) are unavailable, AirVM shall make the service available at least ninety-nine and one-half percent (99.5%) of the time across a rolling 30-day window.
-Should AirVM fail to achieve the noted uptime in a given 30-day window, the Customer may apply for a credit based on 10% of their monthly recurring fee.
-Other than in exceptional situations where technical or logistical circumstances prevent this type of notification, AirVM will post a message on the login web page informing the End Users of any expected downtime, the reason for the service outage and the expected duration of the service outage.
+Except for those periods of time designated as Scheduled Maintenance, Emergency Maintenance or instances where a major 3rd party service provider (e.g. AWS, ISP …) are unavailable, Hyalto shall make the service available at least ninety-nine and one-half percent (99.5%) of the time across a rolling 30-day window.
+Should Hyalto fail to achieve the noted uptime in a given 30-day window, the Customer may apply for a credit based on 10% of their monthly recurring fee.
+Other than in exceptional situations where technical or logistical circumstances prevent this type of notification, Hyalto will post a message on the login web page informing the End Users of any expected downtime, the reason for the service outage and the expected duration of the service outage.

 Scheduled Maintenance Activities